cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-london-18.md

 This course is based on proven and practical techniques, which we've taught to hundreds of ambitious teams around the world.

-Both days will be led by **Aslak Hellesøy**, creator of Cucumber, co-founder of Cucumber Ltd, and author of The Cucumber Book.
-This is a rare opportunity to learn about Cucumber and BDD in a classroom environment the creator of Cucumber and an experienced BDD trainer, coach and practitioner.
+Both days will be led by **Matt Wynne**, CEO of Cucumber Ltd, and author of The Cucumber Book.
+This is a rare opportunity to learn about Cucumber and BDD in a classroom environment a founding member of the Cucumber team and an experienced BDD practitioner and coach.

+Matt will be joined by **Sal Freudenberg**, an agile coach and trainer who has recently joined Cucumber Ltd as a developer and director.

 Discover how BDD can help your organisation by downloading our [BDD Benefits PDF](https://cucumber.io/bdd-benefits.pdf).